oracle/python-oracledb/doc/src/user_guide/plsql_execution.rst

 PL/SQL Compilation Warnings
 +++++++++++++++++++++++++++

-When creating PL/SQL procedures and functions (or creating types) in python-oracledb, the statement might succeed without throwing an error, but there may be additional informational messages.
-(These messages are sometimes known in Oracle as "success with info" messages).
+When creating PL/SQL procedures, functions, or types in python-oracledb, the statement might succeed without throwing an error but there may be additional informational messages.
+These messages are sometimes known in Oracle as "success with info" messages.
 If your application needs to show such messages, they must be explicitly looked for using :attr:`Cursor.warning`.
 A subsequent query from a table like ``USER_ERRORS`` will show more details.
 For example:

 .. code-block:: python